zanhk/.github/.github/ISSUE_TEMPLATE/---03-documentation.md

 ---
 name: "\U0001F4D8 Documentation"
-about: Report a bug or suggest improvement for https://docs.astro.build
+about: Report a bug or suggest improvement for the documentation
 title: "\U0001F4D8 DOC: "
 labels: ''
 assignees: ''